Yau-Tian-Donaldson correspondence for K-semistable Fano manifolds: Introduction

 \section{Introduction}

 The recent development in K\"{a}hler geometry is the announcement of resolution of the Yau-Tian-Donaldson's conjecture for Fano manifolds, first by Tian and independently by Chen-Donaldson-Sun (See \cite{Ti12}, \cite{CDS}).
-To state this result, let $X$ be a Fano manifold, which means $c_1(X)=c_1(-K_X)>0$.
-We first define the special degeneration following Tian \cite{Ti97} (See also \cite{LX11}).
-Let $D\in |-\lambda K_X|$ be a smooth pluri-anticanonical divisor. \begin{defn} Let $0\le\alpha<1$. \begin{enumerate} \item A special degeneration of $(X, \alpha D)$ is a $\mathbb{C}^*$-equivariant map $\pi: (\mX,\mD)\rightarrow \mathbb{C}$ such that \begin{enumerate} \item The general fibre $(\mX_t,\mD_t)\cong (X,D)$ for $t\neq 0$. \item the central fibre $\mX_0=\pi^{-1}\{0\}$ is a $\mathbb{Q}$-Fano variety and $(\mX_0, \alpha\mD_0)$ is a klt pair. \end{enumerate} (For the definition of $\mathbb{Q}$-Fano varieties and klt singularities, see the classical reference in birational geometry by Koll\'{a}r-Mori \cite{KM98}.) \item Following Ding-Tian \cite{DT92}, define the generalized log-Futaki invariant of the $(\mX, \alpha\mD, -K_{\mX/\mathbb{C}})$ as the log-Futaki-invariant (\cite{Do11}) on the central fibre as follows:
+Before stating the results, we recall some terminology.
+Let $X$ be a smooth Fano manifold.
+This means that $X$ is a compact complex manifold with an ample anti-canonical line bundle $-K_X$.
+In other words, the first Chern class $c_1(X)=c_1(-K_X)\in H^{1,1}(X,\mathbb{Z})$ is positive.
+Let $\omega_0$ be a smooth K\"{a}hler metric in $2\pi c_1(X)$.
+Define the space of smooth K\"{a}hler potentials